Posted on

 Once you’ve completed these steps you’ll be on your way to a stress-free move.

-If you need to bring your pets along, it’s a good idea to put them in a “playroom” with their toys, water bowl, etc. while you have the door to the house open.
-Not only will it stop them from running out, but it will also prevent the movers from tripping over them while they carry your sofa.
+Not only will this stop them from running outside, but it will also prevent the movers from tripping over them while they carry your sofa.

 As tempting as it may be, you don’t have to finish everything in one day.
 It is best to start packing up your home early.
 Buy the packing materials and boxes you need, so you have everything on hand.
 Then work on packing a few boxes each day.
 It is a big job to pack up a home, so give yourself enough time.
 Also, try to get rid of as much as you can through donations, garage sales, or the trash.
 Moving less will make the job easier and getting rid of your clutter will make you feel more organized.